 Emily joined CMC as our Camp Operations Admin Assistant this summer, which means you can find her year-round in our San Diego office (when she doesn’t sneak up to camp for a weekend).
 Before joining CMC she was a program assistant in Refugee Resettlement with Jewish Family Service and interned in DC for a climate activist nonprofit called Earth Day Network.

-In her spare time, Emily cares for her childhood cat Oreo and her pet reptile, a blue tongue skink named Skinky.
-She also maintains her garden and goes out hiking or to the beach whenever she can.
+In her spare time, Emily cares for her pet reptile, a blue tongue skink named Skinky.
+She also maintains her aquarium, which she calls her underwater garden.
 She believes that summer camp cultivated her passion for aquatic ecosystems and her desire to advocate for the planet.Contact Emily